|Class Meets: MWF 8:30 Studio D classroom, inside library||Lab Meets: Thursdays (8:15 am

 3) you get to use an eBook that integrates the web with your reading.

 Biology has become too massive to memorize factoids.
 Bio113 and 114 are organized around the 5 Big Ideas of biology: Information, Evolution, Cells, Emergent Properties and Homeostasis.
 The natural world is not subdivided into big or small biology.
 For this class, you will read chapters that cover all 5 big ideas at 3 size levels.
 Upon completion of Bio113, you may take Bio114 OR Bio112.
-For the biology major, you need an odd number (113 or 111) AND an even number (114 or 112).
-Any combination in any order is fine.
+For the biology major, you need one odd number (113 or 111) AND an even number (114 or 112) introductory biology course.
+Any combination in any order is acceptable.

 Figure 1.
 Integrating Concepts in Biology brings together the five Big Ideas of biology at five different size scales.
 These big ideas fit together like a puzzle to complete students' understanding of biology.

 You will use an eBook that I have coauthored along with Drs.
 Chris Paradise and Laurie Heyer, Integrating Concepts in Biology.
-In addition, you will have access to all the images as PowerPoint slides.
-Finally, you will also have access to Echo360 electronic resources.
+In addition, you will have access to all the images as PowerPoint slides (available from book's "student resources".
+Finally, you will also have access to Echo360 electronic resources which includes recordings of every class.

 You will want to read the chapter and answer the Integrating Questions as they appear in the reading.
 Do NOT skip the questions.
 Research has shown that students learn best if they construct their own knowledge.
 Therefore, the Integrating Questions are designed to help you extract the key information from the original figures published in scientific papers.
 You will not only learn the main points and retain them longer, you also will learn the skills of science by interpreting figures.
 Furthermore, you will use math to help you better understand biology.
 The math will be presented in BioMath Explorations which will enable you to use the math you already know to reinforce your understanding of biology.